 First, you’ll want to open the Sandboxx app.
-Then, tap”Compose Letter”, and begin writing your message.
+Then, tap "Write Letter”, and begin writing your message.

 After you confirm that your letter order is good to go, just tap Send.
-Once you send your letter, it will be processed at our printing facility the same day if your order is completed before 4:30 pm ET, Monday-Friday.
+Once you send your letter, it will be processed at our printing facility the same day (if submitted before 4:30 pm ET, Monday-Friday).

 If you’re sending a letter to one of the bases to which offer overnight shipping, you’ll be able to track the status of your letter in our mobile app as soon as you tap “Send”.

 As soon as you send your letter via the Sandboxx app, we verify the recipient’s address and correct any potential errors.

 After each letter is printed, we then use a machine that applies over 3,000 pounds of force to fold and seal it.
 Then, we sort it by the company for the Marines and Army, flight for the Air Force, or ship for the Navy.